dave4420/gen-elm-wrappers/README.md

 This isn’t in priority order yet and I’ve probably forgotten something.

+- Don’t panic!
+Instead, explicitly write the fatal error message to stderr and exit with a non-zero status; don’t scare people with Go panics
+- Format the generated code with `elm-format`
+- Improve error message when module name is missing — it might actually be the type name that’s missing
+- Read our config from our own config file, instead of squatting in elm.json
 - Wrap it all up nicely in an NPM package that includes/downloads prebuilt binaries (like the `elm` NPM package does)
 - Support `Set`